 - when in his ruined Billy disguise the Billy half of his face is stuck in a permanent Cheshire grin while the Lich half tends to look bored (unless he's letting loose his Evil Laugh))

 - Glowing Eyelights of Undeath: He and anyone he's controlling have these.
 At least at first; see Morphic Resonance.

 - Hero Killer: One of the more successful examples.
 Just ask Billy.

-- It Only Works Once: Happens twice; Billy's Gauntlet was supposed to be needed to kill The Lich since it worked before.
+- It Only Works Once: Too smart to be defeated the same way twice; Billy's Gauntlet was going to be used to kill The Lich since it worked before.
 Destroying it is among the first things he does, before even fully recovering.
 Attacking him with The Power of Love didn't work out so well the second time either.
-It's not so much that whatever he gets hit with won't work on him again, he just has whiplash-quick reflexes and really long arms.

-- Billy only worked once, considering the Lich is now using him as a body suit.
+- Billy only worked once, considering the Lich is now using him as his new body.

 - It's a Wonderful Plot: An interesting case in which Finn wishes this on him.
 We then see what the world is like if the Lich hadn't existed.
 It ends up backfiring as Jake becomes the stand-in for the Lich in the alternate timeline.

-- Manipulative Bastard: He managed to use Reverse Psychology on Finn to gain access to the Multiverse.
+- Manipulative Bastard: He manages to use Reverse Psychology on Finn to gain access to the Multiverse.

 - Mind Rape: Has this ability if one isn't wearing the proper magical protection or The Power of Love.

 - Multiversal Conqueror: Revealed to be his ultimate goal in "Wake Up", planning to command the Citadel inmates to exterminate all life in the multiverse.